aosabook/500lines/objmodel/objmodel.markdown

 While the first three variants of the object model were concerned with behavioural variation, in this last section we will look at an optimization without any behavioural impact.
-This optimization is called *maps* and was pioneered in the VM for the Self programming language (FIXME footnote:
+This optimization is called *maps* and was pioneered in the VM for the Self programming language[^self].
+It is still one of the most important object model optimizations: it's used in PyPy and all modern JavaScript VMs, such as V8 (where the optimization is called *hidden classes*).

-C. Chambers, D. Ungar, and E. Lee, “An efficient implementation of SELF, a dynamically-typed object-oriented language based on prototypes,” in OOPSLA, 1989, vol. 24.).
-It is still one of the most important object model
+[^self]: C. Chambers, D. Ungar, and E. Lee, “An efficient implementation of SELF, a dynamically-typed object-oriented language based on prototypes,” in OOPSLA, 1989, vol. 24.
-optimizations: it's used in PyPy and all modern JavaScript VMs, such as V8 (where the optimization is called *hidden classes*).

 The optimization starts from the following observation: In the object model as implemented so far all instances use a full dictionary to store their